 Where can we host welcome or farewell events nearby?

-Check out local spots like The Love Apple or Medley Taos for rehearsal dinners and brunches, or visit the Rio Grande Gorge Bridge for iconic pre-wedding photos.
+We offer multi-day experiences with our all-inclusive packages, but you can also check out local spots like The Love Apple or Medley Taos for rehearsal dinners and brunches, or visit the Rio Grande Gorge Bridge for iconic pre-wedding photos.

 Are there wineries or vineyards for weddings in New Mexico?

 Yes — especially around Albuquerque and Las Cruces.
-Many winery venues in Las Cruces NM offer both ceremony and reception packages with on-site wine service.
+Many winery venues in Las Cruces, NM, offer both ceremony and reception packages with on-site wine service.

 So, Which New Mexico Wedding Venue Is “The One”?